mtib/dnd-assistant/README.md

 This project is a CLI tool to help Dungeon Masters prepare for their sessions by allowing OpenAI Chat Completions to _fill in the blanks_.

+It can be used on any type of file and _setting_, but it is specifically designed for Dungeons & Dragons campaigns.
+The only hard-coded part is some custom written prompts surrounding the Markdown files, which could easily be edited in DndAssistant.kt.

 ## Setup

 1. Follow build instructions to get an executable jar file.